SuleimanFarah/sunpy/GSOC/GSoC-2016-Ideas-Page.md

 *Astronomy knowledge needed:* None

-*Programming skills:* Python, some database knowledge would be helpful, but not required.
+*Programming skills:* Python, some database design knowledge would be helpful.

 #### Description